singh-man/books/crackingTheCoding/18_advancedTopics.md

 ## XI

-This section includes topics that are mostly beyond the scope of intervies but can come up on occasion.
+This section includes topics that are mostly beyond the scope of interviews but can come up on occasion.
 Interviewers shouldn't be surprised if you don't know these topics well.
 Feel free to dive into these topics if you want to.
 If you're pressed for time, they're low priority.

 Advanced Topics
 ===============